ludoo0d0a/resume/README.md

 # Resume of Ludovic Valente

-Using JsonResume standard, I host my own version in 2 languages It produces a HTML themed-version in 2 languages: EN,FR
+Using JsonResume standard, I host my own version in 2 languages It produces a HTML and PDF themed-version in 2 languages: EN,FR

 https://ludoo0d0a.github.io/resume/

+## Features
+- Internationalization
+- HTML and PDF generation
+- Github action to translate resume in 2 languages
+- Hosted on github pages
+- Synchronized with jsonresume.org

+## Prerequisites

+TODO

-# i18n support
+## i18n support

-Thanks to IA code generation (Sourcegraph Cody), I created in a few hours a github action to translate my resume in 2 languages.
+Thanks to IA code generation (Sourcegraph Cody), I created in a few hours a stable first version of github action to translate my resume in 2 languages.

 Idea is to have a single file `resume.i18n.json` having all translations node using the following format: